mqtthiqs/at-doc/docs/index.md

 ## Features

 * **Polyadic Modulation Engine:** A novel modulation paradigm: organic and per-voice control, making it fast and expressive to build complex, evolving patches.
+Everything modulatable, no artifacts.
 * **Full Multichannel Support:** Create in stereo, quad, or 64+ channels without changing how you work.
 Perfect for spatial composition.
 * **Groundbreaking yet simple modules:** From granular delays to multi-playhead samplers, modules